vmkxyz/vmk-xkb-layout/README.md

 # Q&A
 Q: Why is the layout called 'vmk'?<br>
-A: First half of my github username, maybe I'll change the layout name in the future, I just didn't know what to call it.
+A: First half of my github username; maybe I'll change the layout name in the future, I just didn't know what to call it.

 Q: Will you make more variants?<br>
-A: Most likely, submit a request in github issues if you wnat anything specific.
+A: Most likely, submit a request in GitHub issues if you want anything specific.

 Q: Will you port the vmk layout to other OSes?<br>
-A: I am working on windows one and might do other ones in the future
+A: I am working on a Windows one and might do other ones in the future.

 # Other Stuff
 The [czech coder layout](https://github.com/michalkahle/czech-coder-xkb) by [Michal Kahle](https://github.com/michalkahle) is a cool project and might be all you need, go check it out.<br>